 Checks

 Checks run as part of a build and returning an ERROR status will fail the build.
-On partitioned datasets, the checks can be computed either on a per-partition basis or on the whole dataset.
+On partitioned folders, the checks can be computed either on a per-partition basis or on the whole dataset.

 Note